David H. Linder: Career

-Contributions to Mycology
+Contributions to mycology

 Collections: Linder added about 200,000 specimens to the Farlow Herbarium.
-Important collections included the Bartholomew Fungi, the Sprague Lichens, Mrs. E. B. Blackford’s fungi, and Miss Lizzie Allen’s paintings of higher fungi, etc. He issued the exsiccata series Reliquiae Farlowianae (1934-1946).
+Important collections included the Bartholomew Fungi, the Sprague Lichens, Mrs. E. B. Blackford's fungi, and Miss Lizzie Allen's paintings of higher fungi, etc. He issued the exsiccata series Reliquiae Farlowianae (1934–1946).

 Publications: Linder produced almost 150 scientific papers on cryptogamic plants and fungi.
 The most prominent one was probably the monograph of the Helicospous fungi imperfecti This article contains a total of 161 pages and 31 illustrative plates.
 Clearly, Linder spent a lot of time describing and illustrating fungal species and genera of this group, all of which produce helicore spores, hence the name Helicosporous fungi.
 Linder published work on other types of fungi as well, such as those from the genera Myxomycidium, Rhizopogon, and Schizophyllum.

-Descriptions: Of the Kingdom Fungi, Linder described one new family: Kickxellaceae, 16 new genera, and 170 new species.
+Descriptions: Of the fungi kingdom, Linder described one new family: Kickxellaceae, 16 new genera, and 170 new species.
+He also drew a large number of mycological illustrations.